KareemAlsayed1/traveler-comfort/Interactive Website Expert System/prolog_backend/README.md

 ## Requirements
 - Ensure that you have `python` installed with the version `3.7.+`.
 You can run `python --version` to confirm that you have python working.
 - Ensure that you have `pip` installed with the version `21.3.+`.
 You can run `pip --version ` to check your version.
-- Ensure that the latest version of SWI-Prolog is installed on your machine.
+- Ensure that the `8.4` version of SWI-Prolog is installed on your machine.
 You can follow the instructions in that link to get it installed `https://www.swi-prolog.org/download/stable`
     - You can run `brew install swi-prolog` for easy installation

 ## Installing the Packages and Running the Backend Server